What is the Endocannabinoid System?

 So what does the ECS do, exactly?

 This is the area where scientists still don’t know as much as they‘d like.
 The research to date points to the ECS as a method of keeping your body in homeostasis.
 When you’re in homeostasis, all your body systems are balanced and operating as they should.

 When you’re out of homeostasis, this means that something is not right.
 For example, an injury, infection, or fever can throw you out of homeostasis.
 When this happens, it’s your ECS to the rescue to restore that lost balance.

 The story of the human cannabinoid system is long and complicated.
 The first discovery of an endocannabinoid receptor within the human body happened in the 1980s.
 By 1990, scientists could clone them in rats.
 And in 1992, a lab isolated the first endocannabinoid.
 We later found that the human cannabinoid system helps regulate the release of neurotransmitters such as serotonin and dopamine.

 According to the National Library of Medicine, the ECS impacts your body’s motor control, emotional responses, reproductive system, immune system, and more.
 But there may be evidence that its purpose is far more widespread.
-New studies are happening every day that link the functions of the ECS to everything from weight control to the regulation of substance use disorder.
-Your ECS may help control your liver and kidney functions and your body’s response to chronic pain.
-Still, exactly what it does and how it does it is open for debate.
+New studies are being published daily that link the functions of the ECS to everything from weight control to the regulation of substance use and abuse.